-The concept Locus of control was evolved in 1954 by Julian B. Rotter, and has since enhanced as a perspective of personality psychology.
+The concept of Locus of control was evolved in 1954 by Julian B. Rotter and has since enhanced as a perspective of personality psychology.

 Are you letting external forces define your life, or is your life defined by the internal forces that work upon you?